jihedkdiss/Deagle/README.md

 For Windows version below 10, the Windows command console doesn't support output coloring by default.
 You could install either Cmder, ConEmu, ANSICON or Mintty (used by default in GitBash and Cygwin) to add coloring support to your Windows command console.

+> If you want to run Deagle without installing additional software, please use the old version <b>Deagle Loaded</b>.
+Download it from the releases tab.

 ## FAQ
 <b>Q: Deagle is stuck/hangs/crashes.</b>